go-arlo/go-arlo-swarm/src/go_arlo_agency/arlo/instructions.md

 Token shows mixed social signals with moderate engagement.
 Notable recent high-follower posts detected (e.g. @crypto_expert with 156 replies and 22.5K views).
 Community engagement is moderate.
 Overall social presence indicates weak momentum with some concerning signals.
 Warning signals detected including contract security concerns identified with unlocked admin functions.
 Limited social engagement indicates low market awareness or cooling interest, presenting both risk and potential opportunity if traction increases.

 Contract ownership has not been renounced, which presents potential centralization risk.
-High holder concentration increases vulnerability to market manipulation and potential for sudden price movements from large selling events.
-The top holders control 85.7% of the supply, suggesting centralized ownership.
+The top holders control 25.4% of the supply, suggesting moderately concentrated ownership that requires monitoring but remains within acceptable ranges.
 ```

 **IMPORTANT**: The holder concentration percentage shown above is just an example.
-Always use the exact percentage returned from the token control API (`control_info['holder_distribution']['percentage']`).
-Never hardcode percentages - they should reflect the actual top10HolderPercent value from the API response multiplied by 100.
+Always use the exact percentage returned from the token control API and the corresponding concentration description (well-balanced/moderately concentrated/highly concentrated).
+The summary should only mention concentration concerns if the actual concentration level is "highly concentrated".

 # Important Notes